jgv/favebomb/readme.md

                                      distinct 'sub-regions' will be considered when using the radius modifier.
     -h, --help                       Show this message

 ```

+The (Twitter search docs)[https://dev.twitter.com/docs/api/1.1/get/search/tweets) are also a good resource for option usage.

 Let's search Twitter for the term "bieber" and fave a bunch of Tweets.